The museum is temporarily closed, and planning to reopen January 28. Learn more.

-A Conversation with Shinique Smith – Presenters: Shinique Smith & Jenni Sorkin
+A Conversation with Shinique Smith and Jenni Sorkin

-Based in L.A. and NYC, Shinique Smith is a painter and sculptor known for her monumental creations of fabric, clothing, and calligraphy inspired by the vast nature of consumable, discard-able “things.”
+Based in Los Angeles, Shinique Smith is an artist known for her monumental paintings and sculptures of fabric, clothing, and calligraphy inspired by the wonder found within the vast nature of consumable and discard-able “things.”
 Recent solo exhibitions include the Museum of Fine Art, Boston; Savannah College of Art and Design in Georgia; and the Studio Museum in Harlem.